Careers in Trading

 #2 – Fixed Income Trader

-- Fixed Income Asset means any assets that provide fixed returns over a period of time.
+- Fixed Income Asset means any assets that provide fixed returns over some time.

 Fixed Income Trading Career

-- Below is a snapshot of Fixed Income Trading Requirement
+- Below is a snapshot of the Fixed Income Trading Requirement.

 #3 – Forex Trader